marcinlesek/docker-spa-setup/README.md

 ```
   .
-  ├── /build/                     # The folder for compiled production ready output
+  ├── /build/                     # The folder for compiled production ready output (artifact)
   ├── /node_modules/              # 3rd-party libraries and utilities
-  ├── /src/                       # The source code of the application
+  ├── /src/                       # The source code of the application (source)
   │   ├── /components/
   │   ├── /routes/
   │   ├── /styles/